 Staying at home during this pandemic has inspired me to try a few more new skincare products.
 I decided to try out a different hyaluronic acid and vitamin C serum, and for the breakouts that I get during that time of the month I decided to try out the famous korean honey mask.

 I remember when this Vichy 89 serum first came out and there was sooo much hype about it.
 I decided to wait for all the credible bloggers to review it and then decide whether I want to try it our or not.
-I’m always a bit sceptical when it comes to overhyped products and this one was promoted by everyone and their dog.
+I’m always a bit sceptical when it comes to overhyped products.
 After reading some reviews I decided to try it out anyway.
 As I wrote in my previous post I was using the Missha HA serum and I liked it a lot, but still wanted to switch it up a bit.

 This serum is made with 15 mineral-rich water and hyaluronic acid.
 It only contains 11 ingredients and has a gel like consistency.
 It’s supposed to hydrate and plump the skin, and protect it from visible ageing signs.